► New 992-generation Porsche 911

 Surely there’s some new tech?

+You bet.
 The infotainment system is permanently connected, with swarm data from online navigation letting you know of traffic situations on the road ahead.
-A new ‘Wet’ mode is standard, which uses the car’s computers to detect water and slippery conditions, prepares the car’s drive systems and warns the driver accordingly.
+A new Wet mode is standard, which uses the car’s computers to detect water and slippery conditions, prepares the car’s drive systems and warns the driver accordingly.

-Night vision is also available, as is adaptive cruise with stop-and-go function and an autonomous emergency assist system.
+Night vision is also available for the first time, as is adaptive cruise with stop-and-go function and an autonomous emergency assist system.

 Porsche has also confirmed two new apps: Road Trip and Impact.
 Road Trip is fairly self-explanatory, allowing you to plan long drives and features curated routes that have scenic spots with exclusive hotel recommendations.
 Impact is designed to track your CO2 output, and provide you with a simple method of paying to offset it through renewable energy projects and forest protection.